mpirbhoy/react-live-timer/Readme.md

 Description
 ===============================
-React Live Timer (Hourglass animation for countdown)
+React Component for a live timer (Hourglass animation for countdown).
+Using this component will display an hourglass which you can start/pause/resume and which will countdown until given duration.

 Usage
 ===============================